yehshuwen/M_hotspot/README.md

       V5: Cancer type.<br>

 total_prop: Numeric.one of the condition filters.
 Number of the hotspot mutations > number of gene mutations 5%.<br>
-compare_hotspot: Numeric.one of the condition filters. the hotspot with No. mutations > 20% mutations of the strongest hotspot.<br>
+compare_hotspot: Numeric.one of the condition filters.
+The hotspot with No. mutations > 20% mutations of the strongest hotspot.<br>
 patient_density: Numeric. one of the condition filters.
 The hotspot density per hundred people > 10%.<br>
 hotspot_density:Numeric.one of the condition filters.
 The hotspot density > 2 (each hotspot mutations / each hotspot length).<br>
 alph1: Numeric.
 Parameter of density function.
 Default is 2.5<br>